All Episodes

 Oh, no kidding.

-Oh, because of the uh yeah, I just spoke with Saul Anozis, he is the head of the Michigan GOP and uh very excited about all that they have.
+He is the head of the Michigan GOP and very excited about all that they have.

-Mackinac Island is beautiful, Grand Hotel and all the other places on Mackinac Island.
+Mackinac Island is beautiful, Grand Hotel, and all the other places on Mackinac Island.

 Well, I'm glad you're going to be there.

-Uh and if you have too much baggage, but everybody's got too much baggage if you look for it.
+And if you have too much baggage, but everybody's got too much baggage if you look for it.

-Look, that is that is a fairly strange introduction.
+That is a fairly strange introduction.

 Yeah, I thought so.